 BTW, if you think these examples are random, they’re not.
 Clients of mine made these exact transitions.
 All with the help of informational interviews.

 These people started out feeling totally clueless.
 Until they started to gather information.
 They gathered some basic stuff from the internet, but they quickly moved on to talk to people IRL to fill their information gaps.

 Glad you asked!
 First you figure out what your information gaps are.
 In other words, what information you need to know before you can make a decision.
 You’ll find some of that on the interwebs, but mostly then you find people who you think might have that information.
 And then you ask to talk to them.
 That’s it.

 Not sure how to ask for an informational interview?
-Stay tuned for my post next week.
-I’ll talk about how to ask for one and even give you a handy little email template to use.
+Here’s how to ask for one (plus a handy little email template to use).